 - dark trunk with no horizontal lines

 Check this out:

-Smell of plum blossoms: Plum blossoms are very fragrant.
+The smell of plum blossoms: Plum blossoms are very fragrant.
 At this distance, if your tree smells good and “flowery”, it’s probably a plum tree.

-Smell of cherry blossoms: The early cherry blossoms are not fragrant.
+The smell of cherry blossoms: The early cherry blossoms are not fragrant.
 They don’t smell good or “flowery”.
 Their smell is very faint (almost non-existent), except for some rare cultivars in mid-season that can be very fragrant.

 Petals of plum blossoms: Plum petals are oval.
 There is no split at the end of the petals.

 Petals of cherry blossoms: Cherry blossoms have a small split at the end of each petal.